-- You should take into account what they are communicating for purposes of constructing the best interests decision: see further our guide to this process here. - 44.
+- 46. Care should therefore be used if you are relying upon the communication limb to check that it is actually doing 'analytical' work and not simply relying true but superfluous information.
+In other words, if you consider that the person is unable to understand, retain, use or weigh relevant information, but it is clear that they are communicating something, then: - The record of your assessment should not say that they are unable to communicate their decision it should say that they are unable to make a decision, and what they are communicating are wishes and feelings; - You should take into account what they are communicating for purposes of constructing the best interests decision: see further our guide to this process here. - 47.
 Any residual ability to communicate the decision is enough, so long as P can make themselves understood.
-This will be an area where it is particularly important to identify (and to demonstrate you have identified) what steps you should be taking to facilitate communication: for instance, reproducing as best as possible the manner by which they usually communicate, providing all necessary tools and aids, and enlisting the support of any relevant carers or friends who may assist with communication. - 45.
-Although the legislative history of the criterion suggests that it should only be used for a narrow category of cases set out above, research shows that the courts seem, to have broadened the criterion to also to include the situation where the person is unable to express a stable preference:38 in such a situation, the assessor does not have access to the person's real choice.
+This will be an area where it is particularly important to identify (and to demonstrate you have identified) what steps you should be taking to facilitate communication: for instance, reproducing as best as possible the manner by which they usually communicate, providing all necessary tools and aids, and enlisting the support of any relevant carers or friends who may assist with communication. - 48.
+Although the legislative history of the criterion suggests that it should only be used for a narrow category of cases set out above, research shows that the courts seem, to have broadened the criterion to also to include the situation where the person is unable to express a stable preference:45 in such a situation, the assessor does not have access to the person's real choice.
 In any such situation, further probing should be done to see whether another rationale is not a better explanation for the apparent inability to express a choice.

-(2) Is there an impairment or disturbance in the functioning of the person's mind or brain?
+(2) Is the person's inability to make the decision because of the impairment or disturbance in the functioning of their mind or brain?

-- 46. It is important to remember that it is not necessary for the impairment or disturbance to fit into one of the diagnoses in the ICD-11 or DSM-5.
-As a judge has put it, a formal diagnosis "may constitute powerful evidence informing the answer to the second cardinal element of the single test of capacity, namely whether any inability of [P] to make a decision in relation to the matter in issue is because of an impairment of, or a disturbance, in the functioning of the mind or brain."
-However, it is entirely legitimate to reach such a conclusion in the absence either of a formal diagnosis or without being able to formulate precisely the underlying condition or conditions.
-To this extent, therefore, the term "diagnostic" test which is often used here is misleading. - 47.
-An impairment or disturbance can include medical conditions causing confusion, drowsiness, concussion, and the symptoms of drug or alcohol abuse.
-It can be temporary or permanent (s.2(2)): if temporary, be careful to explain why it is that the decision cannot wait until the circumstances have changed before the decision is taken. - 48.
-Sometimes there will be no pre-existing medical evidence which helps you answer the questions of whether P has an impairment or disturbance in the functioning of the mind or brain, and, if so, what precisely it is.
-If you are not, yourself, a medical practitioner, this does not always mean that you have to seek medical evidence at that point: depending on the circumstances, you may well be able to give a sufficient explanation as to what you consider the impairment or disturbance is which means that the person is unable to make their own decision.
-However, the more serious the implications of the decision or the more complex the situation, the more likely that it is that you will need to consider whether you can appropriately say that you have a reasonable belief as to P's
+- (i) Mental impairment - 49.
+It is important to remember that it is not necessary for the impairment or disturbance to fit into one of the diagnoses in the ICD-11 or DSM-5.
+As a judge has put it, a formal diagnosis "may constitute powerful evidence informing the answer to the second cardinal element of the single test of capacity, namely whether any inability of [P] to make a decision in relation to the matter in issue is because of an impairment of, or a disturbance, in the functioning of the mind or brain."46 However, it is entirely legitimate to reach such a conclusion in the absence either of a formal diagnosis or without being able to formulate precisely the underlying condition or conditions.47 To this extent, therefore, the

-38 Note, inability to express a stable preference is different to being able to, but unwilling.
-See the flashpoint 'engagement challenges' above.
+45 Note, inability to express a stable preference is different to being able to, but unwilling.
+See the Flashpoint 'engagement challenges' below.

-39 North Bristol NHS Trust v R [2023] EWCOP 5 at paragraph 48.
+46 North Bristol NHS Trust v R [2023] EWCOP 5 at paragraph 48.

-40 See also Pennine Acute Hospitals Trust v TM [2021] EWCOP 8 at paragraph 37.
+47 See also Pennine Acute Hospitals Trust v TM [2021] EWCOP 8 at paragraph 37.